ZXShady/proposals/ufcs.md

 s.starts_with("Hello");
 ```

 this is all fine and good, until `std::string_view` itself gets a member named `starts_with` which takes a `const char*` that instead will be chosen.

 This is fine since both of the functions do the same thing in this case but what if they don't you will get silent breakage and class writers can't gurantee what their api provides, and this is why this paper chosed an explicit syntax for that, it avoids all the issues.

+An API can provide a gurantee that all accesses of its const member functions are thread-safe, extension methods would break that as both `x.ext()` and `x.mem()` look the same.

 Limitations and Impact

-Impact on the Standard: This is a pure extension to the language.
+Impact on the Standard: This is a pure extension to the language that can later aid in library design.

 Limitations: This mechanism does not aid in writing generic templates, as the namespace must be explicitly specified.
 Its primary benefit is syntactic convenience and fluency for non-generic code.